 13. Does the University or Department provide any specific assistance for employment (workshop or career fairs etc.)?

 Khalifah: The program organizes a minimum of 2 workshops a year.
 In the Fall Semester, we run a Networking Workshop and in the Spring Semester, we run a Resume Writing and Interview Workshop.
-Our alumni work very closely with us and whenever an alumnus is in town, we make arrangement for the students to meet with the alumnus for a Q&A session.
+Our alumni work very closely with us and whenever an alumnus is in town, we make arrangements for the students to meet with the alumnus for a Q&A session.

 We now have 18 alumni from India working in various pharmaceutical/scientific companies in Boston/Cambridge area, and this worked out to be a good connection for our current students for identifying jobs and finding placement at the many pharmaceutical/start-ups/scientific companies in the East Coast.
-We also use resources available at the UIC‘s Career Center at the main campus in Chicago for providing career advising to our students.
+We also use resources available at the UIC‘s Career Center at the main campus in Chicago for providing career advice to our students.

-14. Since last few years, Indian applicants have been a little worried about the immigration policies in the US.
+14. Since the last few years, Indian applicants have been a little worried about the immigration policies in the US.
 The new H1-B rules are quite encouraging though.
 What are your thoughts on this?

 Khalifah: My personal opinion is, if you have the skillsets that fit the job description, there should be no problem being hired.
 Since our graduates are well equipped technically, they had no issues being hired after graduation and all our graduates (2010 onwards) are still working in the US.
 Some of them already have an H1 visa.